- Emerson’s Commitment to Non-Discrimination

 Emerson-affiliated third parties may include, but are not limited to, independent contractors, volunteers who perform work for the College, vendors, alumni, and guests or visitors of the College.

 III.
-Coordination of Policy Against Discrimination, Harassment, and Retaliation and Sexual Misconduct Policy
+Coordination of Policy Against Discrimination, Harassment, and Retaliation and Power-based Interpersonal Violence Policy

-Emerson recognizes that discrimination or harassment prohibited by this policy can occur in conjunction with discrimination or harassment prohibited by the Sexual Misconduct Policy.
+Emerson recognizes that discrimination or harassment prohibited by this policy can occur in conjunction with discrimination or harassment prohibited by the Power-based Interpersonal Violence Policy.
 Targeting individuals on the basis of any protected characteristics violates Emerson’s community standards and College Policy.
-When misconduct relates solely to an individual’s sex, gender identity or gender expression (referred to collectively as “gender related status”), the College may address such conduct pursuant to the processes described in the Sexual Misconduct Policy.
+When misconduct relates solely to an individual’s sex, gender identity or gender expression (referred to collectively as “gender related status”), the College may address such conduct pursuant to the processes described in the Power-based Interpersonal Violence Policy.
 When the College receives a report that a community member has engaged in misconduct related to a person’s gender related status and other protected characteristics, the College has discretion to decide under which policy or policies to address the report and will coordinate the investigation and resolution efforts.

 Discrimination is unfavorable, unfair, or inequitable treatment of a person or a “class” of people based on protected characteristic(s) such as gender or sex (including pregnancy), gender identity or expression, race, color, religion or religious creed, sexual orientation, national origin, ancestry, disability or handicap, age, genetics, marital status, veteran status, or any other category protected by law.
 Examples of discrimination may include, but are not limited to, denying an individual a job or a promotion, or denying a student the opportunity to participate in an educational activity because of his or her protected characteristic(s).